fbraem/kwai-ui/custom/README.md

 Custom
 ======

-This folder can contain HTML code which can be plugged in into the code.
+This folder can contain HTML code which can be plugged into the code.

 site
 ----